Dynatrace/OneAgent-SDK-for-Java/README.md

 <a name="features" />

 ## Features

-Dynatrace OneAgent SDK for Java currently implements support for the following features (corresponding to features specified in [Dynatrace OneAgent SDK](https://github.com/Dynatrace/OneAgent-SDK)):
+The feature sets differ slightly with each language implementation.
+More functionality will be added over time, see <a href="https://answers.dynatrace.com/spaces/483/dynatrace-product-ideas/idea/198106/planned-features-for-oneagent-sdk.html" target="_blank">Planned features for OneAgent SDK</a> for details on upcoming features.

--  outgoing and incoming remote calls
+A more detailed specification of the features can be found in [Dynatrace OneAgent SDK](https://github.com/Dynatrace/OneAgent-SDK).

 <a name="remoting" />